 Individuals who have kidney stones consisting of uric acid usually have gout.
 It is a nasty condition when acid crystals pierce tissues and cause pain.
 If you read the book Captain Blood written by Rafael Sabatini about pirates, you can imagine how it can be painful.
 It does not matter if you are the governor of Jamaica; you would search for help from the hated man.
 I talk about the book.
 By the way, did you read this book?

 Kidney stones create pain if the size is more significant than 5 millimeters.
 For what people need medicine, such as painkillers or muscle relaxants.
 Surgeons remove large stones or use the method of lithotripsy.

 Elevated calcium is the main reason for the birth and appearance of stones.
 Sufficient magnesium helps calcium dissolve and to be removed with the flow of the urine.
 Unfortunately, plenty of us lack magnesium in our diets and, after it, suffer consequences.

 Why Does Calcium Cause Kidney Stones?

 - Individuals who consume acidic foods such as meat, sugar, coffee, and alcohol are prone to have kidney stones.
 Acidic foods tend to pull the calcium from the bone to neutralize acidity.
-The calcium excreted through kidneys.
+The calcium is excreted through the kidneys.
 The big diameter of debris creates problems such as pain and clogging of the urinary tract.
 There is no fun.

 - The food full of oxalate can cause kidney stones too.
-Chard, spinach, raw parsley, tea, chocolate(uh), tea, rhubarb are oxalic-acid foods.
+Chard, spinach, raw parsley, tea, chocolate(uh), tea, and rhubarb are oxalic-acid foods.
 Stones form when calcium binds to oxalate creating calcium oxalate.

 - Meat, fish, and alcohol contain purines.
 If we consume too much of this food, we can enter the line to the doctor because of kidney stones.